Kabelkrant/Sticky-Notes/README.md

 **Notes:**
 - All data is stored in a single mySQL table.
 - There is no authentication.
 Anyone that knows the URL can add and modify!
 Use at own risk!
 Provide your own protection!
-- It comes protected with CSRF-tokens.
+- It uses CSRF-tokens against bots.
 - Works with mouse and touch.
 - HTML gets converted to readable text.